xcart/xcart-docs/_pages/kb_en/general_setup/activating_your_license.md

 Once the **Activate free license** button has been clicked, the popup box will be closed, and you will see a page with a warning about the consequences of free license activation:
          ![xc5_licenses_modules_tobe_removed.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/xc5_licenses_modules_tobe_removed.png)

-Since the X-Cart 5 Business package on which the trial version is based includes more modules than the X-Cart 5 Free edition, activation of the Free license will cause some of the modules on your X-Cart installation to be removed.
+Since the X-Cart 5 Business package on which the trial version is based includes more addons than the X-Cart 5 Free edition, activation of the Free license will cause some of the modules on your X-Cart installation to be removed.
 So basically what you see on this page is a list of modules that will be removed from your X-Cart installation.

 Review the "to be removed" list and confirm your intention to continue with the activation of the Free license.
-If at a later time you need any of the modules that were removed as a result of the activation of the Free license, you will be able to upgrade your license to Premium and install the addons from the Premium package.
+If at a later time you need any of the addons that were removed as a result of the activation of the Free license, you will be able to upgrade your license to Premium and install the addons from the Premium package.

 Scroll down to the bottom of the page and enter the email address to which you want X-Cart to register your Free license:
           ![xc5_licenses_license_email.png]({{site.baseurl}}/attachments/ref_qwhmJtqW/xc5_licenses_license_email.png)